tornadoweb/tornado/docs/guide/running.rst

 This is the easiest way to start multiple processes and have them all share the same port, although it has some limitations.
-First, each child process will have its own IOLoop, so it is important that nothing touch the global IOLoop instance (even indirectly) before the fork.
+First, each child process will have its own IOLoop, so it is important that nothing touches the global IOLoop instance (even indirectly) before the fork.
 Second, it is difficult to do zero-downtime updates in this model.
 Finally, since all the processes share the same port it is more difficult to monitor them individually.